 In five years at Boise State, including his redshirt season as a freshman, Thompson was a two-time All-Mountain West first-team selection (2014-15) who played in 51 games with 44 starts.
 He finished his career with 242 tackles and a Mountain West Conference record 19 interceptions.

-Thompson and his wife, Chelsey, have three daughters, Novah, Nya and Naomi, and a son, Ty.
+Thompson and his wife, Chelsey, have three daughters, Novah, Nya and Naomi, and two sons, Ty and Trace.